Tsegaye16/human-in-the-loop-machine-learning/README.md

 - **UI Enhancements**: Add a button to display `learning_curve.png` in the UI by serving it via Flask’s `static` route.
 - **Error Handling**: The README mentions robust error handling, which you can demo by submitting invalid feedback (e.g., empty label) and showing the error response.

-If you need specific slide content, a sample `spam.csv`, or further assistance with the demo setup, let me know immediately!
-Good luck with your presentation!

 ```

 ```